Medically reviewed on Sep 5, 2018

 Rinse with water if mometasone topical gets in your eyes.

-Avoid applying mometasone topical to the skin of your face, underarms, or groin area without your doctor's instruction.
+Avoid applying mometasone topical to the skin of your face, underarms, or groin area unless your doctor has told you to.

 Do not use mometasone topical to treat any condition that has not been checked by your doctor.